lexie23c/Hivebets/REWARDS.md

 ### How It Works

-Every time you place a bet on HiveBets, you earn cashback:
+Every time you place a bet on Hivebets, you earn cashback:

 1. **Place a Bet** - Use gasless x402 betting or traditional betting
 2. **Instant Calculation** - Cashback is calculated immediately